ergo-services/ergo/docs/extra-library/network-protocols/erlang.md

 Please note that if the list of acceptors is empty when starting the node, it will launch an acceptor with the network stack using `Registrar`, `Handshake`, and `Proto` from `gen.NetworkOptions`.&#x20;

-If you set the `options.Network.Acceptor`, you must explicitly define the parameters for all necessary acceptors.
+If you set `options.Network.Acceptors`, you must explicitly define the parameters for all necessary acceptors.
 In the example, `acceptorErlang` is created with empty `gen.AcceptorOptions` (the Erlang stack from `gen.NetworkOptions` will be used), while for `acceptorErgo`, the Ergo Framework stack (`Registrar`, `Handshake`, and `Proto`) is explicitly defined.

 In this example, you can establish incoming and outgoing connections using the Erlang network stack.
 However, the Ergo Framework network stack can only be used for incoming connections.
 To create outgoing network connections using the Ergo Framework stack, you need to configure a static route for a group of nodes by defining a match pattern:&#x20;